Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Short-term Military Training

-A faculty member who is a member of the U.S. Armed Forces Reserve, including the National Guard, upon presentation of a copy of the faculty member’s official orders or appropriate military certification, is granted leave with pay during periods in which the faculty member is engaged in annual field training or other active or inactive duty for training exercises.
-Such leave with pay will not exceed 17 workdays in any one federal fiscal year (Oct.
-1 - Sept.
-30).
+A faculty member who is a member of the U.S. Armed Forces Reserve, including the National Guard, upon presentation of a copy of the faculty member’s official orders or appropriate military certification, is granted leave with pay during periods in which the faculty member is engaged in annual field training or is ordered to active or inactive duty for training exercises.
+Such leave with pay will not exceed 240 hours in any one fiscal year (July 1-June 30).

 National Guard State Service

 A faculty member who is a member of the Florida National Guard is granted leave with pay on all days when ordered to active service by the State.
-Such leave with pay will not exceed 30 workdays at any one time.
+Such leave with pay will not exceed 30 workdays at any one time and is verified by official orders.

 Other Military Leave